Malaysia's Top Glove reports worker death due to COVID-19, first since outbreak at firm

-KUALA LUMPUR (Reuters) -Malaysia’s Top Glove Corp reported on Monday that one its workers died after contracting COVID-19, the first death since an outbreak at its dormitories and factories.
+KUALA LUMPUR (Reuters) - Malaysia’s Top Glove Corp reported on Monday that one of its workers died after contracting COVID-19, the first death since an outbreak at its dormitories and factories.

 The world’s largest glove maker told Reuters in an email that the 29-year-old worker from Nepal passed away on Saturday due to COVID-19 pneumonia with lung fibrosis.